Higgsboson-X/vg101-2019su/rc/rc1/rc1.md

 ***2. Minesweeper.***

-Write a function `myMinesweeper(r, c, n)` which takes the number of rows $r > 3$ and columns $c > 3$ as inputs, and randomly generate a $r\times c$ truth board, with $0$ indicating safe position, and $1$ indicating a mine in that position, with a total of $n$ mines.
+Write a function `myMinesweeper(r, c)` which takes the number of rows $r > 3$ and columns $c > 3$ as inputs, and randomly generate a $r\times c$ truth board, with $0$ indicating safe position, and $1$ indicating a mine in that position, with a total of $n$ mines.
+To decide whether a position has a mine, generate a random number from standard normal distribution and set a mine if the number is greater than $0$.
 Start from an empty board containing only $0$s.
-Then until the user wins (with all mines identified without touching them) or loses (touched a mine), the user is prompted to input two numbers `r c` indicating a guess (space separated).
+Then until the user wins (with all mines identified without touching them) or loses (touched a mine), the user is prompted to input two numbers `[r, c]` indicating a guess (comma separated, bracket enclosed).
 The the number in the position is updated with the number of mines within a $3\times 3$ grid centered at the guessed location.
 If the game ends, the user should be prompted with either `Congratulations, you win!`, or `Sorry, you lose!`.
 For each intermediate round, the updated board should be printed in the command window.

+### JOJ

+#### Submission Guidelines

+1. Name the script as required, e.g., `ex1.m`.
+2. Zip all the `.m` and `README` files into a `.tar` file, without any folder structures.
+3. For Windows, 7-Zip is recommended.
+For Linux or Mac, you can use `tar -cvf output.tar file1 file2 file3 ...`.

+#### Common Errors

+1. Avoid unnecessary outputs.
+2. File names.
+3. Make sure your files are zipped properly.
+You can unzip the files and run test the scripts.